hamburg-js/proposals/.github/ISSUE_TEMPLATE/feature-talk.md

 ---
 name: Talk Proposal
-about: Propose a talk you would like to give at HamburgJS
+about: Propose a talk you would like to give at HH.js
 title: ''
 labels: 'feature-talk'
 assignees: ''

 ---

-## HamburgJS Talk Submission
+## HH.js Talk Submission

 **Talk Title:**